Dre Campbell Farm

 12. Coffee Grounds

-This is a useful and inexpensive method for coffee drinkers to use in their gardens.
+This product is a valuable and inexpensive remedy for coffee drinkers who have gardens.

-Spread a ring around plants to protect seedlings and young growth; burned grounds are even better.
-This is more of a way of deterring the bugs than killing them.
+This remedy is more of a way of deterring the bugs than killing them.
 Additionally, coffee grounds contain caffeine, which repels ants and other pests.

 Use saucers or bowls of coffee grounds near an indoor pill bug infestation to repel them.